janellesbelles/resonance-atlas/README.md

 1. Add your name and the recipient's name.
 2. Choose whether this is a Suno song or any song.
+3. Choose who gave the song: you or the recipient.
-3. Choose the perspective: what you heard, what they seem to carry, or what you made together.
+4. Choose the perspective: what you heard, what they seem to carry, or what you made together.
-4. Paste the song title, artist, lyrics or description, and optional style notes.
+5. Paste the song title, artist, lyrics or description, and optional style notes.
-5. Add what the song means to you.
+6. Add what the song means to you.
-6. Click **Generate atlas**.
+7. Click **Generate atlas**.
-7. Copy the compact message from **Show this to AI**.
+8. Copy the compact message from **Show this to AI**.
-8. Paste it into your AI companion chat.
+9. Paste it into your AI companion chat.

 Use **Share View** for a cleaner screenshot.
 Use **Download image** to save a shareable PNG of the current atlas.